-- Assume in contradiction there is a starved processor. - Starved processors are stuck at the semaphores, not while choosing a number. - Starved processors can be stuck only at the second semaphore, since sooner or later the Choosing variable of each processor will become false - Let p_i be a starved processor with smallest (Number[i],i). - Any processor entering entry section after that p_i chose its number, will choose a larger number, and therefore cannot surpass p_i - Every processor with a smaller ticket eventually enters CS (not starved) and exits, setting its number to 0.
-So, in the future, its number will be either 0 or larger than Number[i] - Thus p; cannot be stuck at the second semaphore forever by another processor.
+- Assume in contradiction there is a starved processor. - Starved processors must be stuck at the semaphores, not while choosing a number. - Starved processors can be stuck only at the second semaphore, since sooner or later the Choosing variable of each processor will become false - Let p_i be a starved processor with smallest (Number[i],i). - Any processor entering entry section after that p_i chose (i.e., wrote) its number, will choose a larger number, and therefore cannot overtake p_i - Every processor with a smaller ticket eventually enters CS (not starved) and exits, setting its number to 0.
+So, in the future, its number will be either 0 or larger than Number[i] - Thus p_i cannot be stuck at the second semaphore forever by another processor.